funatsufumiya/ofxImGuiAuto/README.md

 ### IMGUI_AUTO2 Limitations

-- enum would be simple int
+- enum becomes simple int (not Combo)
 - runtime overhead (a little for parsing string on runtime)